The #1 Reason We Work Remotely at TeamGantt

 I think an argument can be made that 3 people working from home could be just as productive as 6 people working in an office.
 Especially if those 3 people are good at prioritizing and focusing on important work that has real impact on the business.

-Long stretches of focus
+Remote work gives everyone long stretches of focus

 One of the biggest reasons we're able to accomplish a lot with just three team members is by working remotely.
 We get big stretches of work done with no interruptions.
 That’s no meetings, no people walking by our desks for small talk, or asking us questions.
 We focus for hours at a time.